tipresias/tipresias/README.md

 #### Run Python tests

 - `docker-compose run --rm backend python3 -Wi manage.py test`
+  - Note: Pass CI=true as an env var to skip some of the longer end-to-end tests.
 - Linting: `docker-compose run --rm backend pylint --disable=R <python modules you want to lint>`
   - Note: `-d=R` disables refactoring checks for quicker, less-opinionated linting.
 Remove that option if you want to include those checks.
 - Type checking: `docker-compsoe run mypy <python modules you want to check>`